IBM/teaching-your-monolith-to-dance/docs/runtime-modernization/README.md

       app-monitoring: 'true'
 ```

-- Notice that the parameters are similar to the `AppsodyApplication` custom resource (CR) you used in the previous section.
-That's because `OpenLibertyApplication` is based on it, but adds additional Open Liberty specific capabilities (Day-2 operations, single sign-on, etc).
+- Notice that the parameters are similar to the `AppsodyApplication` custom resource (CR) you used in the previous section. `OpenLibertyApplication` provides all capabilities that Appsody provides in addition to Open Liberty specific capabilities (day-2 operations, single sign-on).
 - The application image you earlier pushed to image registry is specified for `applicationImage` parameter.
 - MicroProfile Health endpoints `/health/ready` and `/health/live` are used for readiness and liveness probes.
 - Secured service and route are configured with necessary certificates.
 - Environment variables have been defined to be passed on to the running container.
 It specifies the information for the Keycloak client you setup previously.
 The host of the database is specified using it's Service address and its credentials are passed in using the _Secret_ `db-creds` you created earlier.
 - Enabled application monitoring so that Prometheus can scrape the information provided at MicroProfile Metric's `/metrics` endpoint from Liberty.
-The `/metrics` endpoint is protected, hence the credentials are provided using the _Secret_ `metrics-secret` you created earlier.
+The `/metrics` endpoint is protected, hence the credentials are provided using the _Secret_ `liberty-creds` you created earlier.

 ### Deploy application